 Happening Now at the Palm Beach Poetry Festival:

-The Palm Beach Poetry Festival is pleased to announce three fellowships that provide full workshop tuition and lodging in Delray Beach for the upcoming 14th Annual Palm Beach Poetry Festival, January 15-20, 2018.
-The three fellowships ...
+The Palm Beach Poetry Festival is pleased to announce it will offer three fellowships that provide full workshop tuition and lodging in Delray Beach for the upcoming 16th Annual Palm Beach Poetry Festival, January 20-25, ...
 Read more >